Unwind and Detoxify

 Rose is also wonderfully cooling for hot flushes and can reduce the severity of heart palpitations and panic attacks.

-As a tea, it is delicious like a liquid Turkish delight!
-Add a little honey for extra sweetness, and you will also benefit from remembering that life can be sweet too.
+As a tea, it is delicious, like a liquid Turkish delight!
+Add a little honey for extra sweetness, and you will also benefit from remembering that life can be sweet, too.

 If you need a replacement for alcohol at an evening meal, perhaps you are hosting a sober dinner party, my favourite choice is rose syrup.
 Add 2 teaspoons of rose syrup into a glass of bubbly water and stir well.